rayyoda/AES/README.md

 ## Changes since stable release.

-Version 3 onwards:
+**Version 3 onwards**:

-Additonal parameter -ScriptParameters is addded for the New-RunAesFile Cmdlet.
-It will accept a Hashtable object that will be included in the runtime process.
+An additonal parameter **-ScriptParameters** is addded for the New-RunAesFile Cmdlet.
+This parameter will accept a **Hashtable** object that will be included in the runtime process.

-Version 4:
+**Version 4**:

 This is a major change from Version 3.
-In this version New-AesKey is of no consequence and is here for imformational purposes only.
-The 'passphrase' is all you need.
-This version includes file tamper protection.
+In this version, New-AesKey is of no consequence and is included here for imformational purposes only.
+The '**Passphrase**' is all you need for Encryption and Decryption.
+This version also includes file tamper protection that is checked first during runtime.

 New-AesKey -Passphrase <string> [-OutputSalt]